Jury finds pharma millionaire's brother responsible for Rebecca Zahau's hanging death

 A Southern California civil jury awarded $5 million in damages Wednesday to the family of a woman who was found hanged at a mansion outside San Diego in 2011, determining that the brother of the woman’s boyfriend was liable for her death.

 Rebecca Zahau, 32, was found dead on July 13, 2011 at the house in Coronado, Calif.
-Authorities ruled her death a suicide, but Zahau’s mother and older sister disagreed, claiming that Adam Shacknai — who called police to report that he had found Zahau’s body — sexually assaulted her, killed her, and then staged the hanging.
+Authorities ruled her death a suicide, but Zahau’s mother and older sister disagreed, claiming that Adam Shacknai — who called police to report that he had found Zahau’s body — struck her on the head, sexually assaulted and strangled her, and then staged the hanging.

 "Why did Adam Shacknai brutally murder Rebecca Zahau?"
 C. Keith Greer, representing the family, asked rhetorically in court Monday.
 "It's one of the oldest reasons in the world — sex."